David Peralta Player Props: Dodgers vs. Diamondbacks

-The Los Angeles Dodgers and David Peralta, who went 0-for-2 last time in action, take on Merrill Kelly and the Arizona Diamondbacks at Chase Field, Thursday at 10:10 PM ET.
+On Saturday, David Peralta (coming off going 0-for-1) and the Los Angeles Dodgers face the Arizona Diamondbacks, whose starting pitcher will be Zach Davies.
+First pitch is at 8:10 PM ET.

-In his last game he had a hitless showing (0-for-2) against the Rockies.
+In his last game he had a hitless performance (0-for-1) against the Diamondbacks.

 David Peralta Game Info & Props vs. the Diamondbacks